-In Year 8

-Food Preparation and Nutrition: Students will plan, cook and prepare a range of predominately savoury dishes from British and international cuisine.
+In Year 8 Food Preparation and Nutrition: Students will plan, cook and prepare a range of predominately savoury dishes from British and international cuisine.
 They will study factors affecting food choice and research food provenance, looking at environmental impact and sustainability issues surrounding food.
-They will evaluate the benefits of a balanced diet and understanding the link between diet and well-being.
-They will design and develop a selection of staple foods from around the World such as bread, rice and pasta.
+They will explore the benefits of a balanced diet, particularly focussing on carbohydrates and proteins, and the link between diet and well-being.
+They will make a selection of staple dishes from around the World such as bread, rice and pasta.

 Textiles: Students will develop skills learnt in Year 7 by developing machine skills and learning to manipulate fabric in more textural ways.
-They will take inspiration from an art movement to design a pillow that meets the needs and interests of a specific client that they will identify.
+They will take inspiration from an art movement to design a cushion that meets the needs and interests of a specific client that they will identify.